Comic Book Whore: Background and recording

 Following the disbandment of her previous band Oxygeine 23, Jane Jensen relocated from Chicago to New York City around 1994.
-Equipped with an 12-string acoustic guitar and a Roland R-8 drum machine, Jensen began recording demos with a four-track recorder and played regular shows at a club called The Red Room.
-Six months later, she met producer Craig Kafton and began recording material at his loft recording studio, Canal Street.
+Equipped with an 12-string acoustic guitar and a Roland R-8 drum machine, Jensen began making demos with a four-track recorder and played regular shows at a club called The Red Room.
+Six months later, she met producer Craig Kafton and began working material at his loft recording studio, Canal Street.
 Later on, Kafton asked Jensen to sing over a track he was working on, which became the first song written for Comic Book Whore, "More Than I Can".
 Jensen credited the song with "open[ing] the floodgate for [the] album to pour out".

-Recording sessions for Comic Book Whore were held at Canal Street, Harold Dessan and Unique Recording Studios in New York City.
-Jensen and Kafton wrote and recorded material simultaneously; the process surrounding writing was largely collaborative, though differing in approach between songs.
-Both members would come up with structures and parts separately before attempting to mix them, or they would add to parts the other had written.
+Recording sessions for Comic Book Whore were held at Canal Street, Harold Dessau Studios, and Unique Recording Studios in New York City.
+Jensen and Kafton wrote and recorded material simultaneously, with their approaches to writing differing between songs.
+They would both come up with structures and parts separately before attempting to mix them, or would add to parts the other had written.
 Jensen performed guitar and would sketch out a draft of a song—adding drum machines and occasionally samples in the process—on her computer before going to the studio.
-Kafton also played guitars and also handled percussion, sampling, and programming, the latter two which he worked on using a Compaq computer.
+Kafton also played guitars and handled percussion, sampling, and programming, the latter two which he worked on using a Compaq computer.

 Whilst working on an album by The Hotheads, Kafton played "More Than I Can" for the band's label, Flip Records, who subsequently signed Jensen.
 Half of Comic Book Whore was written prior to Jensen's signing with Flip, with rest being written thereafter; she and Kafton selected the best of their material for its tracklisting.
 "Luv Song" was recorded right as the album was being mixed by Jim Janik at Unique Recording Studios, in order to fill up the remaining length of its two-inch recording tape; it was written and recorded in two or three hours.
 Kafton created a simple bass and drum loop to run till the end of the tape which Jensen sang and played guitar over; parts of her vocal takes were cut and spliced together by Kafton to make the final song.